Task-Based Garage Lighting: UFO vs. Linear vs. Hex

 Linear High Bay Fixtures

-• Best Application: Ceilings from 10 to 20 feet.
+• Best Application: Ceilings from roughly 10 to 20 feet.
 This covers most residential garages, workshops, and small commercial bays.

 Hexagon LED Grids

-• Best Application: Ceilings under 12 feet, particularly over specific task zones like a detailing bay or assembly table.
+• Best Application: Ceilings under roughly 12 feet, particularly over specific task zones like a detailing bay or assembly table.

 Modular hexagon lights and overhead LED shop lights illuminating a garage detailing bay with a black sports car